 In putting this money to work, Hewsenian’s touchstone has been liquidity.
 Perhaps it’s because Hewsenian joined the foundation just after a landmark financial crisis, and she saw other foundations that had made multi-year grant commitments and were suddenly scrounging around for cash to fund them.
 In contrast to pension funds and college endowments where new money flows in, with foundations, “The money you have is the money you have,” she says.
-Foundations typically plan to exist in perpetuity, yet by law they have to give away five percent of their assets in grants each year, and that’s based on trailing assets values “which exacerbates the pinch when there’s a downturn,” she says, so “The lesson is: you need to limit large cash shortfalls.”
+Foundations typically plan to exist in perpetuity, yet by law they have to give away 5% of their assets in grants each year, and that’s based on trailing assets values, “which exacerbates the pinch when there’s a downturn,” she says, so “the lesson is, you need to limit large cash shortfalls.”

 Meanwhile, the foundation has about 44% of its assets in public equities and hedge funds, and 21% in fixed income.
 Hewsenian is not a fan of investment grade bonds: “We’re looking to make our money elsewhere,” she says adding, “We view bonds simply as a tool for managing liquidity, nothing else.”
 But she needs bonds because “our goal is not to have the highest rate of return but a consistent rate of return.”